-Phoebe came to Wanderlust in 2012 by way of a number of magazines and newspapers both in the UK and overseas, most recently Trail (the outdoors, walking and mountaineering title).
-As such she is most at home in the world’s high places – from teetering on Iceland’s glaciers, seeking out the highest jebel (mountain) in Jordan, sleeping on the top of Telescope Peak in Death Valley, or scrambling in Snowdonia.
+Phoebe first came to Wanderlust in 2012 by way of a number of magazines and newspapers both in the UK and overseas.
+She is most at home in the world’s high places – from teetering on Iceland’s glaciers, seeking out the highest jebel (mountain) in Jordan, sleeping on the top of Telescope Peak in Death Valley, or scrambling in Snowdonia.
 When not testing out gear or on assignment for Wanderlust, she's busy writing books on the great outdoors and wild camping, giving talks, and appearing on TV and radio.